KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 ![Max_Fps Gaming Cafe Website Overview](assets/images/readme/OverviewPlanningReadme.png)

 Wireframes were created for mobile and desktop.
-I used the webbapplication called [Balsamiq](https://balsamiq.cloud/suu74na/psiivfn/r6B57) for creating the wireframes for website Max_Fps Gaming Cafe.
+I used the web application called [Balsamiq](https://balsamiq.cloud/suu74na/psiivfn/r6B57) for creating the wireframes for website Max_Fps Gaming Cafe.

 Click on the links below to see an large seperated image of each page.